 - Glaze the layers

 - 10. Unwrap the stack and set it on a cutting board.
 Using a large serrated knife, trim 1/4 inch from all sides.
 Then cut the stack into five equal strips, each measuring approximately 1 1/4 inches wide.
 Separate the strips and place them on a large wire rack set over a cookie sheet.
+(If desired, spray the rack with vegetable cooking oil spray or slick it with a paper towel ever so gently damped with a neutral cooking oil.)

 - 12. When ready to coat the strips, fill a medium pot with 1 inch of water and bring it to a simmer.
 Place the chocolate in a large bowl and set it over the simmering water to melt, gently stirring occasionally with a rubber spatula.
 Watch carefully!
 The chocolate should not become too hot.
 When the chocolate is almost melted, remove it from the heat and allow it to stand until it is completely melted.
 Gently stir occasionally.
 It is ready to apply when it is smooth, tepid, and the consistency of chocolate syrup.
 (Note: If the chocolate becomes too thick, warm it over simmering water until it reaches the correct consistency.)

 - 13. Working one strip at a time, spoon about one-fifth of the melted chocolate down the length of the strip.
 Using a small offset spatula, spread the chocolate evenly over the top and sides, taking care to smooth all surfaces.
 Repeat with the remaining strips.
 Let the strips stand at room temperature until the chocolate hardens.
-This can take several hours depending on the temperature of the room and climate conditions.
+This can take up to several hours, depending on the temperature of the room and climate conditions.
 Cut each strip into 5/8-inch slices.

 - Store in an airtight container, layered between strips of wax paper, for up to 3 weeks.
 (Note: These cookies may be frozen, preferably before slicing.)
 This cookie improves with age.